wesleymccollam/google-cloud-eks-example/README.md

 # Example Terraform GCP GKE Deployment
-## This will allow you to setup an example Google Cloud plat

 ## Steps to get this working ##
 * 1\. gcloud init
 * 2\. gcloud auth application-default login